ishakkutlu/Enterprise-Document-Automation-System/README.md

 - **Manual document preparation time:**
 In public institutions, manually preparing formal documents — especially statements, annexed reports, or cover letters — typically takes **6 to 10 minutes per document**.
 This includes locating the correct template, replacing outdated data, inserting updated content, adjusting formatting, and performing a final review.
 I conservatively estimated **8 minutes per document** to reflect this end-to-end effort in a structured but non-automated environment.

-- **Average process volume per unit:**
+- **Average process volume per department:**
 Process volume varies by department size and workload.
-For this estimate, we assumed **100 processes per unit per month**, based on historical activity across 20+ units.
+For this estimate, I assumed **100 processes per unit per month**, based on historical activity across 20+ units.

 - **Number of documents required per process:**
 Each process typically involves multiple document types — such as statements, reports, annexes, and cover letters.
 Moreover, several documents of the same type may be generated within a single process (e.g., multiple reports or cover letters), depending on the workflow.
-Some require 15+ documents, others only 6–7.
-An average of **10 documents per process** was used.
+Some processes require 15+ documents, others only 6–7.
+An average of **10 documents per process** was used in calculations.

 - **Automated process duration:**
 Based on practical testing and user feedback, preparing all documents via the system takes approximately **5 minutes per process** — which corresponds to **0.5 minutes per document**, assuming 10 documents per process.